 The student must provide an explanation of why the proposed program does not fit or is not available within any one department or existing doctoral program at WSU.
 The explanation should include why three interest areas are needed to understand the topic, rather than just one interest area.
-The justification should include adequate description of how each discipline contributes individually to the proposed study as well as the ways the different disciplines interact to help solve the problem being addressed by the study.
-This is the most important element of the proposal because it demonstrates the student's understanding of an interdisciplinary approach and the ways in which an interdisciplinary approach is necessary for addressing the topic they are studying.
+This is the most important element of the proposal.
 Special care should be paid to this section.